 For most dough recipes, I start with a baseline of 3 sets of stretch and folds.
 If the dough comes out of mixing super weak, I'll increase that number, and if it's firm, I'll skip sets.

 The best way I can help visualize this is with the diagram below.
 I see the dough as always moving from left to right, starting as a shaggy, weak mess.
 As you mix, knead, and strengthen, you begin to quickly move the dough toward the stronger side (the arrow's length below shows the rapid strengthening).
 During bulk fermentation, each set of stretch and folds (S & F) moves the dough farther along to the right.
 As discussed above, the strong sets move the dough farther, and the gentle sets a little less.

 Eventually, your dough reaches the spot where it's strong enough, the ideal point at which it can rest for the remainder of bulk fermentation without intervention.

 What is the ideal dough strength anyway?
-Well, there's no ideal; that's my imaginary point where I feel the dough is just strong enough.
-As I'll discuss soon, that point really depends on what's to come for the dough in the rest of the process.
+Well, there's no ideal; that's my imaginary point where I feel the dough is strong enough.
+As I'll discuss soon, that point depends on what's to come for the dough in the rest of the process.
 For example, if you're preshaping (which adds more strength to the dough), that ideal dough strength dashed line will move to the left as it needs less strengthening later.

 Note that what's not shown in the diagram is the strengthening of the dough organically due to fermentation, but I'm ignoring that concept for now as we're focusing on mechanical strengthening.